Generational Influence on the Swingers Lifestyle

 There's been a clear shift toward valuing experiences over possessions, and lifestyle travel fits right into that trend.

-Different generations engage with these platforms in different ways, but the impact is clear: visibility matters.
-If it looks fun, people want to be there.
+Different generations engage with these platforms in different ways, but the impact is clear: visibility matters now in a way it never used to.

-At the same time, dedicated communities and private platforms remain essential, because not everything needs to be posted for the world to see.
+At the same time, dedicated communities and private platforms remain essential, because not everyone wants their personal life turning into public content.

 Past, Present, & What's Next